My Battle with Adenocarcinoma: A Personal Journey

 Brandi,

 My journey with cancer has been very similar to yours, except my cervical cancer metastasized to my lung.
 That was in 2007, and in late 2017, I was diagnosed with a very aggressive neuroendocrine tumor in the rectum.
 I had chemo but not radiation because I had too much damage from the radiation, external and HDR.
 I had a colostomy, vaginal reconstruction, and Barbie butt done after chemo, but later last year, that metastasized to the lymph node.
 I was able to have radiation this time because it was just barely outside the margins of the previous radiation.
-Finished radiation this March and currently on a three-month CT scan regimen!
-I worked at the cancer center as the practice case manager, so I know what I was in for and glad to be on the back side of it!
+I finished radiation this March and am currently on a three-month CT scan regimen!
+I worked at the cancer center as the practice case manager, so I knew what I was in for and am glad to be on the back side of it!
 You have been through so much more than me, and mine was extensive!
 Hope you continue to fight!
 I think this blog was from a long time ago.
 Would love to hear about your current journey!

 Puppyluv